 iPad Pro 2021: specs

-These M1 devices are the first to feature Apple's own processors.
-That's because last year the firm stopped using Intel chips in favour of its own, homegrown ones, known as Apple silicon.
-With Apple making both the hardware and software, it is able to optimise performance – these chips are made specifically for Apple devices, after all, as opposed to off-the-shelf processors that power all manner of desktops, laptops and tablets.
+Apple stopped using Intel chips in favour of its own, homegrown ones, known as Apple silicon last year.
+With Apple making both the hardware and software, it is able to optimise performance – the M1 chips are made specifically for Apple devices, after all, as opposed to off-the-shelf processors that power all manner of desktops, laptops and tablets.

 Other new iPads for 2021

-As we said, the new Pros aren't the only iPads in the Apple pipeline.
+Before you whip out your wallet, it's worth noting that the new Pros aren't the only iPads in Apple's pipeline.
 The firm is also reportedly working on a new iPad Mini and a refresh of the standard iPad.

 The Mini should have a slightly larger screen than the current 7.9in iPad Mini.
 This follows the trend in mobiles, which has been for bigger screens in recent years.
 Though it would still carry the Mini moniker, so don't expect it to supersize anytime soon.